The Technology Behind Infrared Roof Inspections

 How To Identify Potential Roof Issues?

-To effectively identify potential roof issues, inspectors must conduct a thorough examination that encompasses various critical aspects of the roof’s condition.
 To start, inspectors need to assess the overall integrity of the roof surface, looking for signs of wear, damage, or deterioration such as cracks, blisters, or pooling water.
 They should also inspect the roof’s flashings, seams, and penetrations for any gaps or inconsistencies that could lead to leaks or moisture infiltration.

 Moreover, inspectors need to evaluate the insulation levels to make sure they meet the required standards for energy efficiency and moisture control.
 They should also check for any signs of moisture intrusion within the roofing system, which can be indicative of leaks or poor drainage.

-Inspectors must pay close attention to areas with potential heat loss or gain, as this could indicate insulation issues or thermal bridging.
 Additionally, they should look for any anomalies in the infrared images that could point to hidden roof issues not visible to the naked eye.
-By meticulously examining these key areas, inspectors can accurately identify potential roof issues and recommend appropriate solutions to guarantee the roof’s longevity and performance.

 What Steps in an Infrared Roof Inspection?